 Documents required are likely to include:

-- satisfactory health insurance (see below)
+- Satisfactory health insurance (see below)

-- sufficient evidence of financial means (see below)
+- Sufficient evidence of financial means (see below)

-- evidence of your academic and language qualifications
+- Evidence of your academic and language qualifications

 The German mission in your country may then forward the visa application for an opinion to the immigration authority in Leipzig.
-The German mission in your country, can then only issue the visa for entry once the relevant authority in Leipzig has given its approval.
+The German mission in your country can only then issue the visa for entry once the relevant authority in Leipzig has given its approval.
 As application processing times can vary, particularly in busy periods, we recommend submitting your visa application as early as possible once we have confirmed that you are ready to do so.

-German missions in your country
+German Missions in your Country

 List of German missions (where you will submit your documentation) can be found here.